oshied/directord/docs/orchestrations.md

 )
 ```

-The return from this execution will be an array of byte encoded UUID, which are
+The return from `exec_orchestartions` is an array of byte encoded UUID, which
-the ID's for the submitted jobs, breaking out as one UUID for each target and
+are the ID's for the submitted jobs, breaking out as one UUID for each target
-job combination defined.
+and job combination.